Tropix126/fluent-svelte/src/routes/docs/components/button.md

 ### Disabled Buttons

-If the button is not meant to be clicked, you can use the `disabled` prop to visually indicate this.
+If the button is not meant to be clicked, you can use the `disabled` property to visually indicate this.
 If a button is disabled, it will be unclickable and the `href` prop will be ignored.

 ## Component API